-As part of the second-year course Methods in Clinical Science, department members conduct small group seminars correlating physical diagnostic signs with roentgen findings.
+The second-year course includes lectures and small group seminars correlating pathological findings and physical diagnostic signs with roentgen findings.
 In the third year students attend departmental presentations as a part of their clinical rotations and discuss the use of appropriate imaging modalities including computed axial tomography, nuclear medicine, magnetic resonance imaging, digital subtraction angiography, and ultrasound in diagnostic evaluation.
 Fourth-year students have at their disposal a variety of audiovisual aids prepared for self-instruction and personally observe and participate in departmental procedures in a didactic lecture series.
 A clerkship in diagnostic radiology is offered as a fourth-year elective.
 Other electives available to students at various levels include computer applications in medicine principles in the use of radioisotopes in biology and medicine; clinical nuclear medicine; physics in diagnostic and therapeutic radiology; mammalian radiobiology; and neuroradiology.
 Clerkships in therapeutic radiology are also available.

-501. Introduction to Radiology.
-A series of lectures and small group sessions to introduce the second-year student to conventional radiographic methods in the study of various organ systems.
+Required Courses 501.
+Introduction to Radiology.
+Second year.
+A series of lectures and small group sessions to introduce the student to conventional radiographic methods in the study of various organ systems.
 Basic principles of imaging and interpretation are emphasized along with indications, contraindications, and risk of the examinations.
 FALL.
-Dr. Kaufman, Dr. Powers, and staff.
+Kaufman and staff.

-Section of Surgical Sciences

-HE Section of Surgical Sciences is composed of the departments of: Surgery, Dentistry, Neurosurgery, Oral Surgery, Otolaryngology, Pediatric Surgery, Plastic Surgery, Thoracic and Cardiac Surgery gery, and Urology.
+Section of Surgical Sciences HE Section of Surgical Sciences is composed of the departments of Surgery, Dentistry, Emergency Medicine, Neurosurgery, Oral Surgery, Otolaryngology, Pediatric Surgery, Plastic Surgery, Thoracic and Cardiac Surgery, and Urology.

 These departments contribute to the interdepartmental course in methods in clinical science.
-Third-year students participate in a clinical clerkship in which they are assigned to the surgical divisions of Vanderbilt Hospital and Veterans Administration Hospital.
+Third-year students participate in a clinical clerkship in which they are assigned to the surgical divisions of Vanderbilf Hospital and Veterans Administration Hospital.
 Third-year surgical clerks also participate in a series of clinical case presentations.
 Fourth-year students are required to have one month of senior clerkship in general surgery or another surgical specialty.
 Electives offered to students at various levels include such courses as human sexuality and management of vascular surgical problems.
 Surgical clerkships are offered to fourth-year students as electives at affiliated hospitals.